yorda2020/yorda2020/README.md

 🚀 Passionate Data Enthusiast | Insight-Driven Analyst | CyberSecurity Analyst | CyberSecurity and Compliance Engineer

 I thrive on transforming raw data into actionable insights that drive informed decision-making and innovation.
-With a strong passion for both data and cybersecurity, I enjoy uncovering hidden patterns and crafting meaningful narratives through data that support strategic goals and enhance digital security..
+With a strong passion for data and cybersecurity roles, I enjoy uncovering hidden patterns and crafting meaningful narratives through data that support strategic goals and enhance digital security..
 My skillset includes: